Key information

 - Edinburgh

-The Business and Finance course is a specialist joint degree with equal emphasis given to the subject areas of business and finance.
-The degree is particularly suited to students who wish to gain a firm grounding in business and management coupled with an insight into the finance and financial operations of businesses and organisations.
+The Business and Finance programme is a specialist joint degree with equal emphasis given to the subject areas of business and finance.
+This hands-on degree is suited to those who wish to gain a firm grounding in business and management, coupled with an insight into the finance and financial operations of businesses and organisations.

 Go Global